These Features are Essential for Generating More Leads from Your Website

 Constructing these pathways for visitors is also critical to how long they spend on your website.
 Successful websites take advantage of internal links to keep visitors engaged on their websites for longer sessions.
 Longer sessions typically increase your chances of creating leads.

 External links (also referred to as backlinks) are links from your website to another website.
 Search engines like Google judge these links as contributing to reputation and authority.
 They also help Google infer what the page being linked to is about.

 This means that more backlinks from other websites to your own website can help to build your credibility.
 This is called domain authority.
-The greater your domain authority, then the more likely you are to rank in Google for a search phrase and get more website traffic.
+The cost of building links varies from business to business.
+But it's worth investing since the greater your domain authority, then the more likely you are to rank in Google for a search phrase and get more website traffic.

 Over 60% of online searches occur on a mobile device.
 So you need to prioritize mobile-friendly responsive web design.